jurassix/react-validation-mixin/README.md

 ### `getValidationMessages([fieldName])`

-returns an array validation messages for this field.
+returns an array of validation messages for this field.

     this.getValidationMessages('username'); // returns array of messages for this field or empty array if valid